Pesma za Evroviziju: Presenters

 Dragana Kosjerina Perduv is the presenter of the programme each year with another guest presenter that changed yearly until 2025, while the green room hosts were Kristina Radenković and Stefan Popović.

-In 2025, Kristina Radenković has joined Dragana Kosjerina Perduv as presenter, while Stefan Popović is green room host.
-It was announced that Slaven Došlo will be also the presenter of the PZE25, and Đorđe Živadinović will be the green room host, but Došlo and Živadinović withdrew from the hosting and joined the boycott of RTS initiated by students of the University of Arts in Belgrade.
+In 2025, Kristina Radenković had joined Dragana Kosjerina Perduv as presenter, while Stefan Popović was green room host.
+It was announced that Slaven Došlo would also be the presenter of the PZE25, and Đorđe Živadinović will be the green room host, but Došlo and Živadinović withdrew from the hosting and joined the boycott against RTS due to the ongoing student protests.

+In 2026, Dragana Kosjerina Perduv and Kristina Radenković were the presenters, while Stefan Popović was the green room host.